calvinowen27/Spotify-Overlay/README.md

 # Spotify-Overlay
-Application for creating an on-screen overlay for displaying information from and controlling spotify
+Application for creating an on-screen overlay for displaying information from and controlling spotify.
+It doesn't work over fullscreen applications.
+This application is not longer being developed and was only created as a short hobby project.

 # Usage
 In order to use this application you must have a spotify API client ID and secret.
 IT WILL NOT WORK WITHOUT THESE KEYS.
 The keys should be stored in